kdlug/php/README.md

 User-Agent: Mozilla/5.0 (Windows NT 10.0; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/51.0.2704.79 Safari/537.36 Edge/14.14393
 Via: 1.1 vegur
 ```
+There are four types of HTTP message headers:

+- General-header: These header fields have general applicability for both request and response messages.

+- Client Request-header: These header fields have applicability only for request messages.

+- Server Response-header: These header fields have applicability only for response messages.

+- Entity-header: These header fields define meta information about the entity-body or, if no body is present, about the resource identified by the request.

 ### Most used headers
 #### User Agent
 Shows information about the client which sent a request.